Conditions for use of the service

 If you need to get a customized delivery of weather data and products, you can see what is offered in ECOMET catalogue on www.ecomet.eu.

 CacheUse the information found in any cache headers, see RFC 2616.
 For example, use If-Modified-Since requests if the Last-Modified header exists.
 Note that the If-Modified-Since header should be identical to the previous Last-Modified, not any random timestamp (and definitely not in the future).

-ProxyUse proxy, especially important for "slow clients" such as mobile devices.
+ProxyUse a local caching proxy hosted at your site.
+This is especially important for "slow clients" such as mobile devices.

 UpdatesDo not ask too often.
+Check response headers and limit traffic immediately if you receive 429 status codes from the API.
 Avoid continuous updating of mobile devices.
-Applications on mobile devices shall not retrieve new data as long as the application is not in use.
+Applications on mobile devices must not retrieve new data as long as the application is not in use.

 CompressionSupport gzip compression (Accept-Encoding: gzip, deflate) ref RFC 2616.

 Local cachingYou should save the information on your own server if you have heavy traffic.
 Heavy traffic means more than 20 requests from the api per second.
 Please contact us if you find that your service generates more traffic than this and you do not have reduced the amount of requests by taking into account our guidelines.